eprentice30/dsi_Madelon/README.md

 to identify the largest contributing features.
 We then removed more features based on high correlations.
 For the UCI dataset, we were able to reduce down to 8 features with an accuracy score of 89.6%.
 For the instructors dataset, we were able to reduce down to 11 features with an accuracy score of 85.63%.
-Ideally this method would be eective on any data set composed of a large number of features of unknown importance, helping to eliminate bias in feature reduction.
+Ideally this method would be effective on any data set composed of a large number of features of unknown importance, helping to eliminate bias in feature reduction.